TolikPylypchuk/Matchmaker/docs/articles/results.md

 - Users may use a different library/framework for functional features.
 There are a lot of those for C#.

 So, starting with version 2, instead of using the `OptionUnsafe<T>` type from language-ext, this library includes a `MatchResult<T>` type.
-This type is much like optional types from other libraries in that it may contain a value, or may not, except for a couple differences:
+This type works much like optional types from other libraries in that it may contain a value, or may not, except for a couple differences:

 - `MatchResult<T>` is not a general-purpose optional type and shouldn't be used as such.
 - `MatchResult<T>` can contain `null` values and this is important to remember.
 This type is not used to avoid